NicolasGindre/dofus-builder/frontend/src/static/tutorial/tutorial.en.md

 ## TL;DR :

-- Click on the weight of the characteristics you want in your build
+- Click on the weight of the characteristics you want in your build.
+Avoid using Min.
 - Set your level
 - Click on **"Calculate Best Items"**
 - Click on **"Quick Selection"**